 If your Fitbit got dropped into water or went through the washing machine, the key is acting fast!

 While all Fitbits are water-resistant, none are waterproof.

-If the Fitbit that you exposed accidentally to water is on the list of approved models for swimming, it’s likely that your Fitbit is working normally since it was designed for water submersion.
+If the Fitbit you exposed accidentally to water is on the list of approved models for swimming, your Fitbit is likely working normally since it was designed for water submersion.